microsoft/FluidExamples/brainstorm/README.md

-# Lets Brainstorm
+# Let's Brainstorm

 Brainstorm is an example of using the Fluid Framework to build a collaborative line of business application.
-In this example each user can create their own sticky notes that is managed on a board.
+In this example each user can create their own sticky notes that are managed on a board.

 This application was shown during a [Microsoft Build session](https://aka.ms/OD522).